 - A. One or two dwelling unit.
-Two (2) spaces for each dwelling unit; driveways or garages may be included as required space. - B. Three or more dwelling unit.
+Two (2) spaces for each dwelling unit; driveways or garages may be included as required space.
+If the second dwelling unit is an accessory apartment, three (3) total spaces are required for both dwelling units. - B. Three or more dwelling unit.
 One and one-half (11/2) spaces for each efficiency or one bedroom unit and two (2) spaces for each unit of two (2) bedrooms or more; driveways or garages may be included as required space. - C. Elderly housing.
 One (1) space for each efficiency unit or one (1) bedroom unit, and one and one-half (11/2) spaces for each two-bedroom unit. - D. Professional office or home occupation in a dwelling unit.
 Two (2) spaces, in addition to spaces required for the dwelling unit. - E. Renting of rooms.
 One (1) space per boarder in addition to spaces required for the dwelling unit.